bruce/spex/README.md

 Spex
 ====

-A quick and dirty test harness for testing assertions before and after an executable is run.
+A quick and dirty harness for running system state checks before and after an executable is run.

+It can be used:
+* When developing an executable/configuration, to check real-world results.
+* In production, to ensure the system is in a known state before an executable is run.
+* In production, to provide independent logging/reporting of executable status.

 Synopsis
 --------